kato420/katolinuxdotfiles/.config/README.md

 ```
 This error didn’t come up much for me.
 I ran into it on Linux Mint and fixed it with this line.

-For more information, go to the documentation link where this bug was resolved: https://github.com/tmux/tmux/wiki/Clipboard
+For more information go to the documentation link where this bug was explained: https://github.com/tmux/tmux/wiki/Clipboard